kperrine/minutesynth/docs/intro.md

 ## The Voice Module

 The `M$.Voice` module is a special module that represents the connection to the final output, which by default is the web browser's sound output.
-A couple extra features allow for default frequency control, and triggering of modules on/off.
+A couple extra features allow for default frequency control (available through the `f` attribute), and triggering of modules on/off.

 As a first example, the code snippet below would allow for a sound to be emitted indefinitely.
 Also, this would allow the voice's built-in frequency controller to control the oscillator.